-The entire RW Flap described in Article 3.10.1, including any gurney if fitted, may be rotated about a fixed axis whilst the car is in motion.
+The entire RW Flap described in Article 3.10.1, including any gurney if fitted, and the portions of the Rear Wing Separators defined in 3.10.6 that are attached to the RW Flap, may be rotated about a fixed axis whilst the car is in motion.
 Additionally, in any regions of the Rear Wing Tip described in Article 3.10.5, where there are exactly two sections in an intersection with any plane that contains the X-aligned axis [Y,Z]= [480, 670], the rearward most section may also rotate.
 All bodywork to be rotated shall be known as "DRS Bodywork"